ZeeAyZ/Eklips/devm.md

 The Eklips engine uses a superset (`.ekeng\superset.sol`) config that contains all of the libraries.
 It is recommend to use the superset as the naming scheme in the code is a nightmare.
 (Will be fixed soon)

  - ### Eklips
     This is a namespace that contains all libraries on the Eklips engine.
+    Currently, In version 3.1.0-beta1, This namespace doesnt exist.
+Use the Sol namespace instead.
+This will be fixed in version 3.1.0-beta2.

     - #### Eklips.Console
         This is the class that contains code that shows the console, the console can only be invoked by a script.
 The `eklips` folder has code that invokes the console by pressing the `key_cheats` key (defaulted to `).